altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/zephyr-gsrd/ug-zephyr-gsrd-agilex5-virtual-platforms.md

 |--- | ---| ---|
 | $TOP_FOLDER/zephyrproject/zephyr/dts/arm64/intel/intel_socfpga_agilex5.dtsi | At node **cpu@0** : **compatible** = "arm,cortex-a75"  **reg** = | At node **cpu@0** :  **compatible** = "arm,cortex-a76" **reg** = |
 | $TOP_FOLDER/project-1/zephyr.simics | $hps_boot_core = 0 | $hps_boot_core = 2 |

+## Notices & Disclaimers

+Altera<sup>&reg;</sup> Corporation technologies may require enabled hardware, software or service activation.
+No product or component can be absolutely secure.
+Performance varies by use, configuration and other factors.
+Your costs and results may vary.
+You may not use or facilitate the use of this document in connection with any infringement or other legal analysis concerning Altera or Intel products described herein.
+You agree to grant Altera Corporation a non-exclusive, royalty-free license to any patent claim thereafter drafted which includes subject matter disclosed herein.
+No license (express or implied, by estoppel or otherwise) to any intellectual property rights is granted by this document, with the sole exception that you may publish an unmodified copy.
+You may create software implementations based on this document and in compliance with the foregoing that are intended to execute on the Altera or Intel product(s) referenced in this document.
+No rights are granted to create modifications or derivatives of this document.
+The products described may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+Current characterized errata are available on request.
+Altera disclaims all express and implied warranties, including without limitation, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement, as well as any warranty arising from course of performance, course of dealing, or usage in trade.
+You are responsible for safety of the overall system, including compliance with applicable safety-related requirements or standards.
+<sup>&copy;</sup> Altera Corporation.
+Altera, the Altera logo, and other Altera marks are trademarks of Altera Corporation.
+Other names and brands may be claimed as the property of others.

+OpenCL* and the OpenCL* logo are trademarks of Apple Inc. used by permission of the Khronos Group™.